Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 - This season, the Green Wave won ATS in their only game as a favorite of 3.5 points or more.

-- Tulane's games this year have gone over the point total in all three opportunities.
+- Tulane's games this year have hit the over in all three opportunities.

-- Tulane is 2-1 against the spread and 1-2 overall in games when it puts up more than 20.7 points.
+- Tulane is 2-1 against the spread and 1-2 overall in games when it scores more than 20.7 points.

-- When Tulane churns out more than 305.0 yards, the team is 2-0 against the spread and 1-1 overall.
+- Tulane is 2-0 against the spread and 1-1 overall when the team piles up over 305.0 yards.

-- The Green Wave have turned the ball over four more times (6 total) than the Blazers have forced a turnover (2) this season.

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.